Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Finite-memory Nash equilibria in reachability and shortest-path games

 \subsection{Nash equilibria in shortest-path games}

 We now consider shortest-path games.
 We show that from any NE, we can derive a finite-memory NE from the same initial vertex in which the same targets are visited and the cost profile of the derived NE is preferable to that of the original one.
-We construct NEs by extending the partially-defined Mealy machines described in Section~\ref{section:fm:general:strat} for outcomes given by Lemma~\ref{lem:spath:simple decomposition} in another way than Section~\ref{section:fm:reach}.
+We construct NEs by instantiating Mealy machines from Definition~\ref{def:compatible mealy} for outcomes and decompositions given by Lemma~\ref{lem:spath:simple decomposition} in another way than Section~\ref{section:fm:reach}.
 We obtain NEs with strategies of memory size at most $\nPlayer^2+2\nPlayer$.
 We now fix a shortest-path game $\game=(\arena, (\costReach{\target_\playerIndex}{\weight})_{\playerIndex\in\playerSet})$ for the remainder of the section.

 We generalise the strategies that we used in Example~\ref{ex:short ne}.
 This example shows that only altering the construction of Theorem~\ref{thm:reach:ne} to also monitor (and punish) players whose targets are visited is not sufficient.
 In other words, the approach used in the proof of Theorem~\ref{thm:reach:ne} to encode punishing strategies (i.e., freezing memory updates outside of the intended current segment) is no longer satisfactory in shortest-path games.